TheUnperfectArchive/online/dairy/eduxschool.md

 At first, I studied in a Christian school, and those were the best moments of my school life.
 Till then, that was the only time I truly loved being in school.

-At that time, I was experiencing the best learning and living moments — I had friends, teachers were nice and supportive, and the school felt open and inviting.
+At that time, I was experiencing the best learning and living moments; I had friends, teachers were nice and supportive, and the school felt open and inviting.

 I was good at handwriting, drawing, clay work and all that, mainly because of maa.